spicelang/spice/media/specs/better-imports.md

 | sourceB::TestStruct | 256    | Pointer to struct entry     | Pointer to struct body scope | Ptr to import entry |
 | sourceC::TestStruct | 257    | Pointer to struct entry     | Pointer to struct body scope | Ptr to import entry |

-This behaviour is intended to avoid bugs due to accessing the wrong structs by accident.
+This behavior is intended to avoid bugs due to accessing the wrong structs by accident.